microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 # Assumptions

 - Developer has an existing enterprise web app that uses OAuth to access protected resources
-   - We assume the OAuth access token lives in the browser memory and is accessible using JavaScript
+   - We assume the OAuth access token lives in the browser's memory and is accessible using JavaScript
       - Access token can live in browser memory but must be secured during transmit thru the use of TLS
       - More about security considerations can be found at [IETF RFC 6749 Section 10.3](https://tools.ietf.org/html/rfc6749#section-10.3)
 - Developer know how to alter existing JavaScript code around their existing UI for OAuth